dankmeme01/open-gdm-server/README.md

 * Utilities/TCP.cs line 94
 * Utilities/TCP.cs line 146

+Then, change those two lines:

-Then, change the file at GDM/Globals/Global Data.cs line 35, set the `StandardPort` variable to your GDM port of the OpenGDM server.
+* GDM/Globals/Global Data.cs line 35, set the `StandardPort` variable to your GDM port of the OpenGDM server.
+* GDM/Globals/Global Data.cs line 37, remove the 2nd server and keep only one with your IP (without the port, just the IP address)

 Additionally, I would recommend to switch the .NET version to 4.8, as I've had issues with both 4.6.1 and 4.6.2.